 Like all of the other value resorts around Disney World, Pop Century only has one dining option.
 Known as Everything Pop, it’s a spacious counter service location that features several options for eating.

-We’ll eventually have a more comprehensive review of Everything Pop, but for the purposes of this article, we’ll say it was an upgrade over our experience at End Zone Sports at All Star Sports.
+We’ve done a complete Everything Pop review if you want more information, but for the purposes of this article, we’ll say it was an upgrade over our experience at End Zone Sports at All Star Sports.
 It appears Disney has been working hard to provide a better dining experiences at the food courts for these guests.
 These better food options, at a lower price point, are welcome for those staying at the value resorts.

 Our advice would be to be thoughtful about what you pick to eat at Everything Pop.
 The premade pizza and hockey puck hamburgers are available for sure, but there are some better options available too.